ace-bioinformatics/ace-hpc-wiki/docs/getting-started/connecting.md

 This guide explains how to connect to the ACE HPC Cluster using SSH.

 ### Prerequisites
-- An active ACEBDIS HPC account.
+- An active ACE HPC account.
 - An SSH client (e.g., OpenSSH on Linux/Mac, PuTTY on Windows).

 ### Login Nodes